GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **The Malachite Mace** (*unique*)
 $12,800 , 4.25 lbs.
 Mace
 An earthen handle accompanies the roughly hewn gemstone orb of a head to this weapon, as though the whole thing was carved from a single piece of raw ore. *Upon a successful hit, the foe is subject to a Xanthic Sign spell as though you successfully cast it against them.
-If the attack was a critical hit, influct 1d4 points of spell sickness against the foe.
-The mark left by this mace bears un unaturally wavering green hue*.
+If the attack was a critical hit, inflict 1d4 points of spell sickness against the foe.
+The mark left by this mace bears an unnaturally wavering green hue*.

 **Moon Reaver** (*unique*)
 $7,000 , 4.5 lbs.
 Pole Axe
-A finely made pole axe featuring crescent moon blades. *When user presses attack, it also inflicts an addttional attack roll.
+A finely made pole axe featuring crescent moon blades. *When user presses attack, it also inflicts an additional attack roll.
 If Odd, it is radiant.
 If even, it is a ki attack*.
 If the name is known *the user may replace any critical hit effect caused by this weapon with that of either a bare attack or necrotic attack*.

 **Needle** (*unique*)